-For those mamas that seek a quiet place to pump or breastfeed, CPTC has a few options for you.

-The Hayes Child Development Center (Bldg 20) has a space where mamas can pump or breastfeed, distraction free.
+For those that seek a quiet place to pump or breastfeed, CPTC has a few options for you.
+The Hayes Child Development Center (Bldg 20) has a space where folks can pump or breastfeed, distraction free.
 In the Student Center (Bldg 23) there is a MAMAVA suite, which is a self-contained pod with comfortable benches, a fold-down table, an electrical outlet, and a door that can be locked for privacy.
-Stop by Student Life (SLSC) or Event Services (105) for an access code to the suite.
+Stop by Student Life (SLSC) or Event Services (Bldg 23, Rm.105) for an access code.